May 20, 2022Review Recipe

 - Apple Pie Cookies

 - Preheat oven to 375°F and line a rimmed baking sheet with parchment paper and set aside.

-- In a small mixing bowl combine brown sugar, sugar, and cinnamon and mix together with a fork to combine, set aside.
+- In a small mixing bowl, combine brown sugar, white sugar, and cinnamon and mix together with a fork to combine, set aside.

-- Roll out the crescent rolls on the prepared baking sheet and using a knife of pizza cutter separate each triangle.
+- Roll out the crescent rolls on the prepared baking sheet and using a knife or pizza cutter, separate each triangle.

-- Brush with remaining melted butter and sprinkle with additional cinnamon sugar mixture.
-Bake for 13 minutes.
+- Brush with the remaining melted butter and sprinkle with additional cinnamon-sugar mixture.
+Bake for 12 to 13 minutes.

 - Top with caramel sauce and serve.

 - For an extra buttery taste, look out for the ‘Butter Flake Crescent Rolls’.

 - We like to leave the peel on the apple but you can peel it before slicing if you prefer.